Vetiveah Is Liberating Her Community Through

 -

-Advising food startups, CSA models, and community food enterprises.
+Business support for food startups, farm CSA models, value-added products, and other food enterprises.